Fitness Trainer Ashleigh Jordan Demonstrates ‘Killer Back’ Workout In Strappy Black Sports Bra And Leggings

 “Back day is my fav day.
 You have great control and form,” commented a third admirer.

-While Ashleigh offers training programs on her website, she often takes to her Instagram page to share a variety of workout routines with her fans.
+While Ashleigh offers training programs on her website, she often takes to her Instagram page to share a variety of exercise routines with her fans.
 She recently demonstrated another workout that targeted her obliques and also proved popular with her fans, who awarded the videos nearly 60,000 likes.